-The 1951 Franklin Half Dollar experienced a jump in production compared to the earlier years of the series.
+The 1951 Franklin Half Dollar (Buy on eBay) experienced a jump in production compared to the earlier years of the series.
 Across the Philadelphia, Denver, and San Francisco Mint facilities, more than 40 million half dollars were struck for circulation.
 This was more than triple the number produced in the prior year.

 All three issues are obtainable in gem condition with or without full bell lines.
 The most elusive will be the 1951-S, which typically has a weaker strike and will exhibit a lack of detail in the design.
 This makes the issue difficult to find with full bell lines, a situation that would repeat for subsequent San Francisco Mint issues.